juergenweb/JkPublishPages/README.md

 There are several options:

 * No, action - The page is just set to unpublished
-* Move to trash - The page will be moved directly to the trash after the page was unpublished
+* Move to trash - The page will be moved directly to the trash after the publication end date is reached
 * Delete permanently - The page will be deleted directly without moving it to the thrash before
 * Move the page to a new parent - This could be useful if you want to move the page fe to an archive.
 In this case, the page is only moved to a new position within the page tree, but remains published so that it can still be viewed